 Our security and influence in the World also depend on positive engagement with a variety of international organisations and treaties, in particular, the institutions of the United Nations.

-The election of President Trump and the nationalism reflected in the Brexit campaign have called in question the need for formal, multilateral legality at the global level.
+The nationalism reflected in the Brexit campaign has called in question the need for formal, multilateral legality at the global level.
 Radical Reform considers that the spread of weapons of mass destruction, mass migration and population growth demand strong support for joint working at the global level.
 As part of this, Britain should campaign with like-minded democracies for initiatives to reinvigorate and modernise the framework for international legality and collaboration, for example, by reforming the Security Council of the UN.